 Fecal bacteria poses many public health threats, including ear and eye infections, skin rashes, hepatitis, and inflammation of the intestines.
 Emerging research also suggests that fecal bacteria can spread COVID-19.

 More information on the impacts of sewage discharges:

-How can people find out about sewage discharges where they live?
+How can people find out about local sewage discharges?

-Senator Jehlen, Representative Campbell, and former Representative Provost filed a bill to establish a public notification system so that residents could receive timely information on if their local waters are safe.
-The final bill applies to any discharge of raw or partially treated sewage into a waterway, not just CSOs.
+Senator Jehlen, Representative Campbell, and former Representative Provost filed a bill to create a public notification system so residents can receive timely information on if their local waters are safe.
+The bill applies to any discharge of raw or partially treated sewage into a waterway, not just CSOs.

 The bill requires that operators of both CSOs and sanitary sewer systems:

 issue notification of a discharge within 2 hours of discovering the discharge